Summit-Sailors/dioxus-browser-extension-builder/dx-ext/README.md

 # Dioxus Browser Extension Builder

-A CLI tool for building browser extensions for Dioxus.
+A CLI tool for building Dioxus browser extensions.

 ## Overview

 The Dioxus Browser Extension Builder (`dx-ext`) is a utility that simplifies the development and building of browser extensions using [Dioxus](https://dioxuslabs.com/)
 This tool handles:

+- Setting up a project workspace with a basic browser extension template
 - Building WASM components from your Rust code
 - Copying necessary assets and configuration files
 - Providing a hot-reload development environment